jason-whitted/week22-redux/05-app-redux/03-impl-constants.md

 I usually start by defining the constants since both the action creators and the reducer will use them.

 The constants must be unique across ALL of the reducers.
-I normally prefix them with the name of the reducer.
+I typically prefix them with the name of the reducer.

 ### `store/settings/constants/index.js`